Mogers Drewett LLP

 - The likely overall cost to you of that work.

-Time spent on your matter will include, but is not limited to, meetings with you and others in relation to the matter, time spent travelling and waiting, considering and preparing papers, making and receiving telephone calls, correspondence, internal briefing and update meetings, sending and receiving emails, attendance at Court or Tribunal and documenting the arrangements on which we will provide legal services to you.
-Routine letters and emails are charged as 6 minute units of time and we charge for the time spent on making and taking telephone calls in 6 minute units.
-More complex letters and emails will be charged on the time actually spent.
+Time spent on your matter will include, but is not limited to, meetings with you and others in relation to the matter, time spent travelling and waiting, considering and preparing papers, making and receiving telephone calls, correspondence, internal briefing and update meetings, sending and receiving emails, attendance at Court or Tribunal, recording our attendances upon you and others and documenting the arrangements on which we will provide legal services to you.

 Estimates we give are a guide to assist you in budgeting, but should not be seen as a definitive quotation unless this is specifically agreed in writing.